ContraCostaCivic/WalnutCreekCitizenSurveyData/README.md

 ## Resources
 2017-2018 City Council Priorities: http://walnut-creek.org/home/showdocument?id=12060

 2017 Citizen Survey results: http://walnut-creek.org/about-us/community-surveys/2017-citizen-survey (also includes links to historical surveys in 2012 and 2015 on the menu bar).
 The survey results on the site are in PDF format.
+(We have converted the 2017 data to Excel and placed it in this repository)